LaudateCorpus1/ROS-TCP-Connector/com.unity.robotics.message-visualizations/MessageVisualizationsDesign.md

 3. The visual creates whatever graphical, hud or other elements are necessary.

-4. The visual is stored in the RosTopicState so that it can be cleaned up later if a new message is received, or the user turns off this visualization.
+4. The visual is stored in the RosTopicState so that it can be cleaned up/recycled later when a new message is received, or hidden if the user turns off this visualization.

 # VisualFactoryRegistry